aarushi0710/sales-prediction-ml/README.md

 #  Sales Impact Predictor (ML)

-A Python-based machine learning tool that uses \*\*Multiple Linear Regression\*\* to analyze how discounts and advertising spend affect historical sales.**
+A Python-based machine learning tool that uses "Multiple Linear Regression" to analyze how discounts and advertising spend affect historical sales.

 #  Project Overview

-This project avoids high-level ML libraries like Scikit-Learn to demonstrate the underlying \*\*Linear Algebra\*\* of regression.
-It solves for "Weights" using the Least Squares method:**
+This project avoids high-level ML libraries like Scikit-Learn to demonstrate the underlying "Linear Algebra" of regression.
+It solves for "Weights" using the Least Squares method:

 **$$X^T Xw = X^T y$$**